 Summer.
 The Season of Yes.

-Summer... the season of yes.
-"Yes" to nothing but berries for breakfast.
-"Yes" to wading in the lake with your clothes on.
-"Yes" to getting out of bed two hours after bedtime because you saw fireflies through your window and want to chase them in the back yard.
 "Yes" to all day on the dirt pile, fresh dandelions for the bunnies, and sitting on the hot driveway watching an ice cube melt on your leg.
 Yes, yes, yes.
 Summer is here.
-Oh, yes.
-Sally

 November 02, 2010